As we head towards a period of Brexit-induced uncertainty, SMEs should remain calm as the Brexit effect on recruitment won’t happen overnight.

 It’s true that the government is planning to control immigration, and visa sponsorship is attracting further costs.
 But we have seen a desire by the government to guarantee the rights of foreign workers.

-No point labouring over Brexit
+No point labouring over the Brexit effect on recruitment

 SMEs have always faced the expense and uncertainty of regulatory change.
 But they should also have robust recruitment practices in place, and remain more flexible than larger corporates.
 This helps them to address change as it happens.
 So, stay focused on finding the best talent that your business can afford.
 Brexit is unlikely to erode employment rights dramatically, so keep communicating with your workforce about the separation, and review your talent strategy regularly.